Sonic the Hedgehog (2006)

 Appears to be similar, if not identical, to the layout in the XBLA demo.

 Sonic usually only has one texture on his mouth in-game, where he grins.
 However, there exist two more unused expressions.
-The first has him smiling more enthusiastically and showing some teeth, similarly to Sonic Heroes' render of Sonic.
+The first has him smiling more enthusiastically and showing some teeth, similarly to his render in Sonic Heroes.
 All of the proper files exist for it, though the background color on the normal map is wrong - the used file has a light blue instead of this file's magenta.
 The game still accepts the incorrect one unmodified, though.

 The second expression is for frowning.
 It's very similar to Shadow's mouth texture, but he uses the one in his own archive.